Mission: Trick a Psychic into Contacting Someone Who Never Existed

 She begins to waffle again.
 There’s a girl out there I like, she reckons.
 However, she’s not entirely sure whether I’m interested in her, I’m going out with her or I used to go out with her.
 One thing is for sure though, this is the girl I’m going to marry.
 Or maybe not.
-The spirits aren’t entirely sure.
+The spirits are very vague on this one.

 The one thing she’s certain about is that I’m college educated because she keeps going back to that whenever she hits a dead end elsewhere.

 “Don’t be hung up about the past” she says.
 “You’re still a young guy, you’ve got qualifications, your whole life is in front of you and you’re strong and fit and healthy and you have the qualifications to achieve all of you goals…”